Adrianyeoyh/SMUnity/README.md

 SMU Students - Undergraduates at SMU seeking community service opportunities to fulfill graduation requirements

-CSP Leaders and Organizations - Community service organizations heads, coordinators and project leads responsible for posting volunteer opportunties, managing application and recruiting student voluneers.
+CSP Leaders and Organizations - Community service organizations heads, coordinators and project leads responsible for posting volunteer opportunities, managing applications, and recruiting student volunteers.

 ### 💡 What Users Can Do & Benefits